RutledgePaulV/static-bundler/readme.md

 ## static bundler

-A docker image that bundles static sites into apps for each operating system.
+A docker image that bundles static sites into apps for the major operating systems.

 ### Usage
 ```bash